 When you partner with the right customer insight company, you’ll be guided through the process of determining how many members are right for you based on your objectives, comfort with various response levels, importance of segments, and, to some degree, budget.

 My-Take is a greater Boston based insight and marketing technology company that helps companies make smarter decisions and market more effectively through powerful online communities and panels.
-If you have questions about how many members should be in your Market Research Online Community, or if you have general questions about online insight communities and how they can help your company deliver more value to your customers, click the button below for a free consultation.
+If you have questions about how many members should be in your Market Research Online Community, or if you have general questions about online insight communities and how they can help your company deliver more value to your customers, click here for a free consultation.